SAMMISolutions/docs/doc_posts/_troubleshooting-common/crashes-launch.md

 ---

 **Antivirus/Firewall**
-Try allowing the app through your firewall and/or deleting `gmfile.dll` in your LioranBoard Receiver folder.
+Try allowing the app through your firewall/antivirus.

 **Voicemeeter**
 If you are running Voicemeeter, you need to launch it AFTER LioranBoard.\